inspire-eu-validation/discovery-service/A.03.07.inspire.search.criteria.md

 # A.3.7 INSPIRE search criteria

-**Purpose**: Verification whether the INSPIRE Discovery Service supports the search criteria (queryables) as indicated in Table 4.
+**Purpose**: Verification whether the INSPIRE Discovery Service supports the search criteria (queryables) as indicated in Table 4 of TG DISC, section 4.4.2, page 33.

 **Prerequisites**